oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

 ## Task 1: Add Generate Description Button

 1. In the app, click any event name to open a dialog box.
-Then, from the developer toolbar, navigate to **Page 11**.
+Then, from the developer toolbar, navigate to **Page 5**.

     >Note: Page number may vary depending on your application.
-Open the forms page.
+Open the forms page from your workspace.

     !["Click App Builder"](images/navigate-to-page1.png "")